 PeptideDB

-KP372-1 is an Akt inhibitor that can inhibit cancer cell proliferation/growth and cause apoptosis and anoikis.
-KP372-1 i
+KP372-1 is an Akt inhibitor that can inhibit cancer/tumor cell growth/proliferation and cause apoptosis and anoikis.
+KP3

 This product is for research use only, not for human use.
 We do not sell to patients.

-KP372-1 is an Akt inhibitor that can inhibit cancer cell proliferation/growth and cause apoptosis and anoikis.
+KP372-1 is an Akt inhibitor that can inhibit cancer/tumor cell growth/proliferation and cause apoptosis and anoikis.
 KP372-1 is also an NQO1 redox cycler that causes DNA damage (including DNA fragmentation) by generating reactive oxygen species (ROS).
-KP372-1 can effectively reduce tumor growth in the body and may be utilized in cancer research (such as head and neck squamous cell carcinoma and pancreatic cancer).
+KP372-1 can effectively reduce tumor growth in the body and may be utilized in cancer-related research (like head and neck squamous cell carcinoma and pancreatic cancer).

 Physicochemical Properties